daram529/CS374_HCI_pictures/README.md

 1. HMW help KPHFGs get the kpop contents they need at different times/emotions of the day?
 2. HMW alleviate KPHFGs’ stress from college admissions by fangirling?
-3. HMW motivate KPHFGs keep focused and motivated in academics with fangirling?
+3. HMW redirect loneliness so that KPHFGs keep focused and motivated in academics with fangirling?

 ## Solutions

-1. **POV :** HMW help KPHFGs get the kpop contents they need at different times/emotions of the day?
+1. **HMW :** HMW help KPHFGs get the kpop contents they need at different times/emotions of the day?
 	1. Send users messages with new contents every morning and night
 	2. Let users be able to talk to their favorite Kpop stars personally
 	3. Provide the contents timed to student’s transit